oyren/dotfiles/README.md

 For a deeper insight, check out the config files.
 Note: You can press super/win key and move a window around in floating mode.
 ## Install
+**Does not work at the moment!
+Must be rewritten!**
 **You have to look at the configuration and adjust it for your needs.
 If you have questions, feel free to ask.**
 The script will ask you for your home direcoty and move the dofiles there.
 Following it will ask you which files you want to hardlink.
 You can choose between:
 | Device         | Description              |